MarcinSkic/skic.me/src/posts/setting-up-time-tracking.md

 ---
-title: How to start time tracking
+title: Intro to time tracking
 description: "Overview of how to use metadata like: category, project, tags, etc. to describe your activities in productive and convenient way"
 date: "2024-09-25"
 tags: